-- Develop online or virtual prevention and awareness activities. - Increase awareness of student support services and prevention programs by having the faculty members place a prepared statement encouraging students to read, understand, and abide by the Student Code of Conduct and a list of support services and programs in their syllabi. - Increase student involvement in planning the National Alcohol Awareness Week and Red Ribbon/Wellness Week activities. - Utilize features in Blackboard to provide students with information on resources available and prevention programs. - Utilize CARES/COVID relief funds to provide services and prevention programs that focus on managing dependancy after the pandemic
+- Increase marketing of Get Inclusive courses to students and faculty and staff. - Develop online or virtual prevention and awareness activities. - Increase awareness of student support services and prevention programs by having the faculty members place a prepared statement encouraging students to read, understand, and abide by the Student Code of Conduct and a list of support services and programs in their syllabi. - Utilize features in Blackboard to provide students with information on resources available and prevention programs. - Utilize surveys and incentives to get student feedback and participation in programs and services.